APOLLO INFORMAL INVESTMENT

 Who are the Apollo members?

-Our members come from a wide variety of backgrounds with a special focus on relatively young investors who themselves are CEO.
-CTO, COO, etc. We aim to be as diverse as possible as this will increase the quality of due diligence and support given to investee companies.
+Our members come from various backgrounds, with a special focus on relatively young investors who themselves are CEOs.
+CTO, COO, etc. We aim to be as diverse as possible, as this will increase the quality of due diligence and support given to investee companies.

 In what kind of companies does Apollo invest?

-We invest at the earliest stage and are normally the first outside investors.
+We invest at the earliest stage and usually are the first outside investors.
 We invest in two types of companies.

 a) Companies that are too early for other investors.
-Normally these companies are in the Idea Stage and the Apollo Funds allow the company to create enough traction to attract follow-up funding.
+Usually, these companies are in the Idea Stage, and the Apollo Funds allow the company to create enough traction to attract follow-up funding.

 b) Companies we like to call Lifestyle Plus.
-Normally they do not require follow-up funding as they become cash flow positive soon after the Apollo Investment.
+Typically, they do not require follow-up funding as they become cash flow positive soon after the Apollo Investment.

 What are the Apollo Criteria?